rouzinho/SlowBoost/README.md

 *Tools -> Manage plugins*

-In the plugin Manager window, click on *add* and choose the plugin libIterativeBoost.so (located in build/).
+In the plugin Manager window, click on *add* and choose the plugin libSlowBoost.so (located in build/).
 This one should appear in the window.

 You can close the window.
 The plugin is loaded inside cedar.